 - Taking frequent breaks every two to three hours for five minutes.
 This allows your eyes to relax and become more lubricated as a result of increased blinking.
 Frequent breaks can also improve your ability to focus.

 - Positioning the computer monitor between 20 to 26 inches away from your eyes.

 - Asking your eye care provider about anti-reflective lenses or special bifocal lenses.

 Although these preventive measures contribute to healthier eyes, people need to remember to have their eyes examined.
-Dr. Crane advises that people under age 40 visit the eye doctor every other year while those over 40 should make annual visits, or as their opthalmologist recommends.
+Dr. DiMarco advises that people under age 40 visit the eye doctor every other year while those over 40 should make annual visits, or as their ophthalmologist recommends.

 Preventive medicine is just one aspect of care osteopathic physicians (D.O.s) provide.
 D.O.s are fully-licensed to prescribe medicine and practice in all specialty areas including surgery.
 D.O.s are trained to consider the health of the whole person and use their hands to help diagnose and treat their patients.

 - What to Expect When You're Expecting: Managing Severe Morning Sickness